RutexOrg/DiscordFileStorage/README.md

 # Last steps
 Once server started, the webdav server will be available on port 3000.

 Windows explorer will support webdav out of the box.
-You can now [add windows network drive](https://www.maketecheasier.com/map-webdav-drive-windows10/) to http://localhost:3000/dav and use DICloud as a regular drive.
+You can now [add windows network drive](https://www.maketecheasier.com/map-webdav-drive-windows10/) to http://localhost:3000/dav (\\localhost@3001\dav) and use DICloud as a regular drive.
 Or, just use any client you want.

+You can visit http://localhost:3000 in browser aswell, you will see simple http page.

 # Limitations

 Does not suitable for low memory devices.
-Uploading and downloading uing in-memory buffer, so it can consume memory.
+Uploading and downloading using in-memory buffer, so it can consume memory.

 # Known issues